Home » Wood Guide

 Wormy Maple

-Also known as ambrosia maple, this is a specific grade that is selected and sorted to showcase the color variations and mineral streaks caused by the ambrosia beetle.
-Colors and the flowing patterns vary significantly with dark brown streaks near small worm holes.
+Sometimes referred to as ambrosia maple, wormy maple is a specific grade that is selected and sorted to showcase the color variations and mineral streaks caused by the ambrosia beetle.
+These beetles infest live maple trees, depositing their larvae that bore small “worm holes” and discolor the wood.
+The result is stunning.
+Colors and the flowing patterns vary significantly, from creamy white sapwood to beige or tan-colored heartwood, with dark brown streaks near small worm holes, no two boards are alike.

 A cream-colored background with brown and greyish blue stripes.
 In most, or all of the streaks, there are tiny holes from beetle larvae burrowing into the wood.